Common Names: Wild Boar, Wild Hog, Feral Pig, Feral Hog, Old World Swine Razorback or Russian Wild Boar

 LA PAMPA LODGE: It is located 34 miles from the city of Santa Rosa, in the province of La Pampa, Argentina, and 400 miles from Buenos Aires Capital City.
 This lodge was established in a location of the Argentine Pampas where the ongoing study and monitoring of species ensures guests the most prized trophies in Big Game Hunting Argentina, but with the most careful consideration of nature and the healthy practice of the sport.

-SAN LUIS LODGE: It is located 6 hours driving from Buenos Aires and only 2 hours by car from the local airport.
+SAN FERNANDO LODGE: It is located 6 hours driving from Buenos Aires and only 2 hours by car from the local airport.
 We can also provide private flight services from any location in the country, direct to the farm.
 While allowing our visitors to enjoy viewing Argentina's countryside and style of life, there are 21,000 acres essentially for shooting as well as the farming business development.
 The principal house of this lodge offers facilities such as 4 bed rooms, broad dining room with a fireplace in the lounge, living room with amenities, central heating, Wi-Fi and swimming pool, among others.

 Our chef will offer typical meals of the area, like traditional Argentine barbecue, empanadas and locro (traditional regional stew) are included.
 He will also use our delicious synergetic recipes so that the hunter may taste the best pieces of the species obtained during the journey.
 The meals will be served with the best wines of the region and home-made desserts.